pbideau/Event-ST-PPP/README.md

     python src/main.py -f

-It will run with default arguments (as used in the experiments of the submitted paper).
+this will run the code with its default arguments (as used in the experiments of the paper).
-The output is (1) an estimate of the angular velocity of the event camera and (2) aligned events that can be visualized via an image of events showing sharp object contours.
+The output is (1) an estimate of the angular velocity of the event camera and (2) aligned events visualized via an image of events showing sharp object contours.
 Both outputs can be found in the output folder.

-The record in the output.txt is in the format of:
+The file output.txt is in the format of:

 [index, reference time, end time, loss value, &omega;<sub>x</sub>, &omega;<sub>y</sub>, &omega;<sub>z</sub> ]

 ### Angular velocity estimation

 The provided demo version runs the code on a short subsequence of the event sequence *dynamic_rotatation* of the *DAVIS_240C dataset* estimating the angular velocity of the event camera.
-It can be run by executing:
+The demo can be run by executing:

     python src/main.py --seq dynamic_rotation -t 'rot'

 ### Linear velocity estimation

-To estimate the linear velocity of an event camera on a short example sequence execute:
+To estimate the linear velocity of an event camera on a test example execute:

     python src/main.py --seq dynamic_translation -t 'trans'